Unlock New Opportunities for Thought Leadership with SB Webinars

 New Greenpeace Report Reveals 'Little Monsters' in Children's Clothing

-MARKETING AND COMMS - Hazardous chemicals have been found in children’s clothes and shoes made by major brands including Disney, Burberry and adidas, according to a new report, A Little Story About the Monsters in Your Closet, released yesterday by Greenpeace East Asia.
+MARKETING & COMMUNICATIONS - Hazardous chemicals have been found in children’s clothes and shoes made by major brands including Disney, Burberry and adidas, according to a new report, A Little Story About the Monsters in Your Closet, released yesterday by Greenpeace East Asia.

 First I:CO City Initiative Helping San Francisco Achieve Zero Textile Waste